 A custom JDK,

-*.vmoptions files are specified across platforms in
+*.vmoptions files are specified across platforms in a unified way.

 All the launchers look at the following environment variables: